NexusBot-official/Nexus/README.md

 **You CANNOT:**

-- ❌ Use "Nexus Bot" branding, name, or logo
+- ❌ Use "Sentinel Bot" branding, name, or logo
 - ❌ Copy our Privacy Policy, Terms of Service, or legal documents
 - ❌ Use our bot profile pictures or avatars
-- ❌ Present your fork as an official Nexus Bot product
+- ❌ Present your fork as an official Sentinel Bot product
 - ❌ Use our documentation verbatim

 **All branding, legal documents, and intellectual property remain protected.**